 our professional advisers including consultants, legal advisors, bankers and insurers;

-customer demographics and expenditure; and
+customer demographics and expenditure;

-to third parties with whom we may in the future negotiate a sale, transfer or merger of
+to third parties with whom we may in the future negotiate a sale, transfer or merger of our

-We may also disclose personal data to the police, regulatory bodies, legal advisors or similar
+We may also disclose personal data to the police, regulatory bodies, legal advisors or similar third